-The affidavit is filed with the county recorder or the Bureau.
+The affidavit is filed with the county recorder.
 It is now of public record the successor trustee has the authority to take control.
 Control is limited to what is directed by the trust.
 Typically, the trust directs the successor trustee to distribute the real estate property to specified persons.

 Quit Claim Deed